ardunn/dex/README.md

 files rather than online interfaces.
 Pretty much no one else.

+#### Tell me more...
+`dionysus` is built on a few core assumptions:

+1. Choosing what to work on is hard, especially when you have many projects and tasks.
+2. Your time is best spent working on one task (or group of highly related tasks) until it is done, rather than skipping between tasks.
+3. Tasks have higher and lower priorities.

+Using these heuristics and your project schedule, `dionysus` can tell you which tasks (Markdown files) and Projects (folders of tasks) to work on. `dionysus` works best when you define tasks which require approximately equal time.

+### Usage

+### File format
 #### It works with task lists in a very specific format:
 - Your projects are folders.
 - Your tasks are markdown files in a `task` subfolder.